Chemistry Unit – Middle School

 - Learn the names of the first 20 elements

 - Learn the names of the unusual elements

 - Learn about Bohr diagrams and Lewis diagrams

 - Interactive notebook pages, worksheets and notebook pages

 What’s in this unit?

-This 150+ page Chemistry Unit helps middle school students understand the periodic table, valence electrons, periods, groups and basic vocabulary such as ions and isotopes.
+This 150+ page Chemistry Unit covers topics such as the periodic table (how it is organized), valence electrons, periods, groups and basic vocabulary such as ions and isotopes.
 Students are introduced to the structure of the periodic table, Bohr Diagrams, Lewis Diagrams and electron configuration in a fun, hands-on way!